It's Tuesday . . . time for . . .

 What do you think?
 Would you continue reading?

-First Chapter ~ First Paragraph was originally published by Catherine for bookclublibrarian.com.
-This post cannot be republished without attribution.
-Retweeting and sharing on Google+ are appreciated.
+This First Chapter ~ First Paragraph post was originally composed and/or compiled and published by Catherine for the blog, bookclublibrarian.com.
+It cannot be republished without attribution.
+Sharing this original post on Twitter and/or other blogs with appropriate recognition is appreciated.